Arn Anderson: Personal life

-As stated in his biography, Anderson was thrown into the ring ropes during a match in 1994.
+As stated in his biography, Lunde was thrown into the ring ropes during a match in 1994.
 The top rope broke from the turnbuckle, but he was able to land on his feet.
 Six months later, the same event happened again, but this time he landed full-force on to the concrete and hit his head, neck, and upper back.
 He never took time off to heal.
 As time passed, with no down time, the injuries worsened.
-In his biography, Anderson states that the first sign of problems was his left arm suddenly going numb and unresponsive during a match.
+In his biography, Lunde states that the first sign of problems was his left arm suddenly going numb and unresponsive during a match.
 Doctors found that a rib, possibly torn away from the spine during the accident, was popping in and out of the joint and causing shoulder discomfort and weakness.
-Upon seeing his chiropractor in Charlotte, North Carolina, and consulting medical experts in Atlanta, Georgia, the damage to Anderson's body was found to be much more severe than previously thought and surgery was deemed the only option to keep his left arm functioning at all.
+Upon seeing his chiropractor in Charlotte, North Carolina, and consulting medical experts in Atlanta, Georgia, the damage to Lunde's body was found to be much more severe than previously thought and surgery was deemed the only option to keep his left arm functioning at all.
 Surgery occurred in Atlanta in late 1996 (resulting in a left posterior laminectomy of the 3rd, 4th, and 5th cervical bones and a fusion of the 7th cervical and 1st thoracic bones) and was successful in repairing most of the damage, but Anderson still has some muscle weakness, loss of fine motor control, and loss of muscle mass in his left arm.
 He spent many weeks in the hospital during that time, crediting his recovery to his wife, his physical therapist, and the fact he did not want his children to be fatherless.
 He would be readmitted in March 1997 with symptoms akin to cardiac arrest and pulmonary failure, but was released soon afterwards.

-On March 11, 2023, Anderson announced on Twitter that his son Barrett had passed away the night before at age 37.
+On March 11, 2023, Lunde announced on Twitter that his son Barrett had died the night before at age 37.

 Other media

 Anderson's autobiography, Arn Anderson 4 Ever, was released on April 30, 2000.

 Anderson has appeared in the video games WWE Legends of WrestleMania, WWE '12, WWE 2K16 (as DLC), and WWE 2K17 as a member of The Enforcers with Larry Zbyszko.

-Anderson's podcast, The Arn Show with Conrad Thompson (and hosted by Paul Bromwell since 2021), debuted in 2019.
+Anderson's podcast, The Arn Show, initially hosted by Conrad Thompson and then by Paul Bromwell, debuted in 2019.

 Anderson appeared on the reality show Rhodes to the Top.